ghys/habpanel-3dview/README.md

 ## Instructions

-- Install Sweet Home 3D from http://www.sweethome3d.com and the _ExportToHTML5-1.2.sh3p_ plugin from http://www.sweethome3d.com/plugins/ExportToHTML5-1.2.sh3p
+- Install Sweet Home 3D from http://www.sweethome3d.com
 - Run Sweet Home 3D and design your house (or load an example)
 - Important Note: the directive will use the object names to display the appropriate modal window, so ensure all your objects have unique names unlike this: